-A romantic deadbeat has a wayward crush on a handsome Mexican immigrant in Mala Noche, Gus Van Sant’s important prelude to the New Queer Cinema of the nineties and a fascinating time capsule from a time and place that continues to haunt its director’s work.
+The film follows a romantic deadbeat with a wayward crush on a handsome Mexican immigrant in a world of transient workers, dead-end day-shifters, and bars or seedy apartments bathed in a profound nighttime.
+A fascinating time capsule from a time and place that continues to haunt its director’s work.

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing

 Would be a good double feature with “Stranger Than Paradise.”
 Both have that slightly woozy, street dirty feel, as well as that feeling of people, of friendship and hanging around.
 This one is more personal though, more poignant.
 I feel I connect on some basic level with Van Sant.
 I felt the same thing with “My Own Private Idaho” that I felt with this, that odd sensation of home, or being away from it.